John Bewick (engraver): Biography

 Bewick was the younger brother of Thomas Bewick.
-He was born at Cherryburn in March 1760.
+He was born at Cherryburn, in Mickley, Northumberland in March 1760.
 In 1777 he was apprenticed to Bewick and Beilby.
 It has been asserted that, during the time of his apprenticeship, he assisted his brother in the illustrations to 'Gay's Fables,' 1779, and the 'Select Fables,' 1784.
 In Bewick's 'Memoir,' however, where some acknowledgment to this effect might reasonably have been expected, there is not a word upon the subject.
 As a matter of fact, it is difficult to understand what material aid the younger brother could have rendered to the elder in the 'Gay's Fables,' seeing that he was only in the second year of his apprenticeship when it was first published.
 To the 'Select Fables' of 1784 the argument of inexperience does not equally apply; but it may be noted that John Bewick's work, for many years subsequent to 1784, will not either in draughtsmanship or engraving sustain a comparison with the illustrations in that volume.
 Moreover, though this is of minor importance, for at least two years previous to its appearance John Bewick had been resident in London.